 Dog Training Classes

 We offer a twice monthly basic obedience classes for adopters of OAS dogs, adopters of dogs from a shelter or rescue group, and OAS volunteers working with OAS dogs.
 Dogs must be 6 months or older and be spayed or neutered.
 You need a city of Oakland dog license for your dog if you are an Oakland resident.
 We have a limit of 15 dogs or fewer and classes run for about an hour.
-The classes are free, though we do appreciate the donation of items for the shelter when you come such as bedding or large black kongs.
+The classes are free, though we do appreciate donations.
 Dogs must have a regular flat collar, and you must bring a regular 4 to 6 foot leash.

-Classes are held at Oakland Animal Services at 1101 29th Ave on our beautiful grass lawn.
-Our volunteer instructors are friendly and supportive, and will work with you one-on-one as needed.
+Classes are held at Oakland Animal Services at 1101 29th Ave on our front lawn.

 These group classes are perfect for learning basic obedience in a social setting—these classes are for adolescent (6 months +) and adult dogs with no prior training.
 This class will reinforce good behaviors while extinguishing unwanted ones.
 Learn and review basic obedience.
 Important social skills will also be introduced.

 • Sit: The dog is in a sitting position.

 • Down: A dog is typically down when its elbows (front feet) and hocks (rear legs) are touching the ground or floor.

 • Heel: The dog’s head or shoulder is parallel to the handler’s leg on the left side of the handler.